-Different Types of Hair Textures | Natural Hair Types
+Types of Hair Texture Chart | Different Natural Hair Types

-Characteristics Of Different Types Of Hair Textures
+Characteristics Of Different Types Of Hair Type – Textures

 Medium hair covers your scalp very well.
 It is known as the most common type of hair texture and usually looks thick.
 It is not as fragile as thin hair, so it can be manipulated into different hairstyles easily.